-RxDC reporting requirements apply to group health plans, but not account-based plans such as health reimbursement arrangements (HRAs) or excepted benefits (e.g., limited-scope dental or vision, onsite clinics, and many employee assistance programs (EAPs)).
+RxDC reporting requirements apply to group health plans, including grandfathered plans, but not account-based plans such as health reimbursement arrangements (HRAs), retiree-only plans, or excepted benefits (e.g., limited-scope dental or vision, onsite clinics, and many employee assistance programs (EAPs)).

-Detailed reporting instructions, including templates for the various data files and other important information, can be found on the CMS RxDC Website.
+Detailed reporting instructions including templates for the various data files and other important information, can be found on the CMS RxDC website.